 The Oculus Go is an affordable, standalone VR headset, and we are very impressed with it!
 The Go is able to run Gear VR apps, but the Oculus Documentation is not very clear on how to install apps to the Oculus Go for development purposes.
-This article explains how to sideload APKs to your Oculus Go, without going through the Oculus Store.
+This article explains how to sideload APKs to your Oculus Go, with and without the Oculus Store.
 If you want to skip all these manual steps, you will also find a FREE sideloading tool at the bottom of the article.

 Make sure you have paired your Oculus Go to your phone using the Oculus Go app.

 First, you have to turn Developer Mode on for your Go.